 Calorie Restriction is known for extending lifespan in animals and does so in proportion to the degree of restriction.
 In a long-running experiment by the NIA, rhesus monkeys were split into groups, where one group would eat ad lib and the other group would be put on 30% Calorie Restriction.

 I’m not so sure that is the answer because the rhesus monkeys failed to exhibit important changes their health parameters that match rodents and people who do calorie restriction.
-However, in both groups the monkeys lived to around 35 years old, which is old for a rhesus monkey when you consider the fact that in previous cohorts, monkeys tend to live to an average of 27-28 years.
-That corresponds in human years to about 21 years extra life.
+However, in both groups, the monkeys lived to around 35 years old, which is old for a rhesus monkey when you consider the fact that in previous cohorts, monkeys tend to live to an average of 27-28 years.
+That corresponds to human years to about 21 years extra life.